-Sports: All of our students participate in sports including basketball, soccer, tennis and lacrosse.
+Fitness: All of our students participate in fitness and yoga.

 Sustained Silent Reading (SSR): All students and staff read for 45 minutes each day in a silent school atmosphere.
 Modeled after research and work done by Stephen Krashen, Janice Pilgreen and others, we are seeing gains in reading fluency and levels for all students.

 Experiential Learning: Our Sisters’ School students learn to sail through an educational partnership with the Community Boating Center of New Bedford.
-The Buttonwood Park Zoo, The Lloyd Center for the Environment, and the Trips For Kids organization also provide frequent and consistent hands-on learning experiences for all students through their science and art classes.
+The Buttonwood Park Zoo, The New Bedford Symphony Orchestra, The Lloyd Center for the Environment, and the Youth Opportunities Unlimited organizations also provide frequent and consistent hands-on learning experiences for all students through their science and art classes.

-Advisory: All students and staff are included in advisory groups where topics designed to enrich the overall community’s social and emotional awareness are discussed.
+Advisory: All students and staff participate in advisory activities, where Community Core topics designed to enrich the community’s social and emotional growth are practiced.

-Community Meeting: This all-school gathering occurs three times a week.
-It is a place for announcements, accolades, celebrations, skits and songs.
+Community Meeting: This all-school gathering occurs twice weekly.
+It is a place for announcements, appreciations, celebrations, and songs.
 Positive role models and leadership opportunities are encouraged and celebrated.

 Morning Speaker: Our mission is not only to educate but also to inspire our students.
-Students hear inspirational life stories from members of the greater New Bedford community twice each week.
+They hear inspirational life stories from members of the greater New Bedford community twice each week.